Turfjs/turf/CONTRIBUTING.md

 **A few notes before diving in:**

 - The focus of the project is on building a core geospatial engine.
 Vendor specific stuff belongs in a seperate module.
 - Geojson is the primary format.
-Topojson can be used as intermediate format.
+Topojson can be used as an intermediate format.
 - No pull requests will be accepted that provide only style changes.
 - Never add an external dependency unless you absolutely have to.
 Even then, please ask first, because there may be a work around.
 - Do not make calls to web services.